 The method you choose determines how the citation appears in your text.
 This example shows all three options.

-Superscript: The synthesis was completed using the specified method.1
+Superscript: The synthesis was completed using the method outlined in the class laboratory manual.1

 Italics: The synthesis was completed using the specified method (1).